serhatgktp/club-finder-in-python/README.md

 To use the program simply run club_finder.py, and instructions will be inside the shell.

+There are also several internal functions like sorting etc. that are not accessible through the shell.
+These functions were written to be tested.

 NOTE: There are a couple bugs that I will get around to fixing.

 ![Alt Text](https://github.com/serhatgktp/club-finder-in-python/blob/main/Example.jpg)